Death comes for us all.

 “Good, I’m glad.”
 Her shoulders seemed to relax as she spoke.
 “Now go on, look around.”

-In a sort of daze, I walked through the door near the bed and discovered a gigantic bathroom, very modern, with an enormous whirlpool tub and an open shower.
+In a sort of daze, I walked through the door near the bed and discovered a bathroom large enough to fit two of my old bathrooms inside.
+A contemporary interior met me with an enormous whirlpool tub and an open shower.
 A rough-looking reddish-brown stone with smoky veins covered the floors and shower walls, giving it the appearance of an indoor grotto.
-The sink exhibited the same marble as the floor, only it was polished to a perfect shine.
+The sink exhibited the same marble as the floor; only it was polished to a perfect shine.
 Under it sat a cherrywood double-door cabinet.
 Above the sink hung a large mirror framed with the same flame design as all the cabinets and the rest of the furniture.

 On the opposite wall, another door stood open.
-As I walked across the bathroom to investigate, I was surprised that the stone under my feet felt smooth, and not rough like I expected.
+As I walked across the bathroom to investigate, I was surprised that the stone under my feet felt smooth and not rough like I expected.
 I stopped in the doorway, shocked to find a room-sized closet with a mirrored vanity and an oval, full-length cheval mirror.
-I inhaled deeply as the smell of cedar with a hint of cinnamon tickled my nose.
-I couldn’t help the little sigh of pleasure that escaped me; I’ve always loved the smell of cedar.
+I dragged in a deep breath through my nose, and the smell of cedar with a hint of cinnamon tickled my senses.
+I couldn’t help the little sigh of pleasure that escaped me.
+I loved the fragrance of cedar.

-Back out in the bedroom, my grandma sat on the bed, waiting for me.
-She patted a spot beside her, and I walked over and sat down.
+Back out in the bedroom, my grandma sat on the bed waiting for me.
+She patted a spot beside her.
+I walked over and sat down.

 She met my eyes.
 “This was your mother’s room.”
 She fiddled with a lacy handkerchief as she went on.
 “When you’re ready, I will tell you her story.
 Until then, know that we loved your mother very much.”